jeckman/wp-insta-import/README.md

 - run "wp eval-file insta.php" in the same directory that "insta" folder is located in

 Notes:
-- Only does "posts" right now.
+- Only imports Instagram "posts" right now (not "stories" or "reels").
+- Creates WordPress posts for Instagram posts (does not create a custom post type).
 - Copies the media into the WP Upload directory, attaches them to the posts, sets the first attachment as the featured image (if it is an image).
-- Puts all posts in one category
+- Puts all posts in one category.
-- If the post has no title, adds the date ("Sunday, January 29th" style) as a title
+- If the post has no title, adds the date ("Sunday, January 29th" style) as a title.
 - Parses hashtags in the instagram post content and makes them tags on WordPress posts, stripping them from the body

 Caution: If you have anything set to publicize when you make new posts, use caution in publishing many posts at once!